aospan/jax_to_safetensors/README.md

 Accuracy: 13.75% (55/400), Partial: 16.50%, Formatted: 48.75%
 ```

-### 📈 Performance Improvement
+### Performance Improvement

-The LoRA-adapted model shows a **significant accuracy jump from 13.75% to 44.25%** on GSM8K, demonstrating the effectiveness of the fine-tuning approach.
+The LoRA-adapted model shows a **significant accuracy jump from 13.75% to 44.25%** on GSM8K.

 ## Interactive Chat Interface